Rex-Sanchez/jumplist.nvim/README.md

 local opts = {
     -- set this to false if you dont want a prompt when adding a new jump to the list auto_rename = true,
+    -- Picker controls
     map = {
+      -- This closes the picker
       close = "<C-c>",
-      rename = "<C-r>",
+      -- This renames the current selected jumplist rename = "<C-r>",
-      remove = "<C-d>",
+      -- This removes the current selected jumplist remove = "<C-d>",
+      -- This clears the entire jumplist
       clear_all = "<C-x>",
     }
   }